 Tyndall has a long history in postgraduate education, we’ve been hosting postgraduate students since 1981 and have over 600 alumni.
 Tyndall Graduate Studies provides students the opportunity to work on leading edge research.
 There is a strong project team ethos with each student being supervised by a multi-disciplinary team of experts with access to a state-of–the-art R&D infrastructure.
 Tyndall has always fostered a close affiliation to industry with many mechanisms for engaging industry participation including European Union and Science Foundation Ireland research funding, as well as the Irish Research Council’s Enterprise Postgraduate Scholarship scheme.

-At the end of December 2020, there were 132 PhD and 14 Master candidates pursuing their degrees at Tyndall for a total graduate student population of 146.
+At the end of 2021, we had a total post graduate student population of 153, with 140 PhD and 13 Master candidates pursuing their degrees at Tyndall.
 The Tyndall led PhD Engineering Science programme - a novel structured PhD programme, introduced by the Tyndall Graduate Studies Committee in 2011 - provides students with access to taught modules designed to complement their research and equip graduates with a wide range of skills.
 The modules include topics on discipline specific, transferable skills and innovation, commercialisation and entrepreneurship.
-At the end of 2020, 45 students were registered on the programme.

 Tyndall students receive many national and international awards and these are detailed in our Annual Reports.
 The range of awards won demonstrates how our students continue to excel technically as well as excelling at being able to communicate their research to a wide audience.
 It is also testament to the dedication and academic expertise of Tyndall researchers who supervise a large and diverse cohort of students.